Permit Services

 Right-of-Way Permits are required for construction and certain other activities in the public right-of-way, and in some easements where the city has an interest, such as public utility easements.
 Work initiated without appropriate permits is illegal and subject to enforcement action and other ramifications.
 See Chapter 47 of the Scottsdale Revised Code and Chapter 5 of the Design Standards & Policies Manual for more information.

-Haul Permit required:
+Haul Permits are required:

 • For hauls 1,000 cubic yards or more